The greatest cognitive skill in a post-ChatGPT world is going to be: Asking the right questions. And then, Knowing where to ask them.

 All are real-world skills that tackle hidden assumptions and force the learner to ask deeper questions about the content to make it better.
 The learner’s thinking becomes more abstract and broad.

 If AI answers are wrong or deceptively not even wrong, we must ask why and figure out what ChatGPT doesn’t yet know.
 Then we ask questions to figure that out.
-Then think, “do I know what the AI is missing?”
+Then think, “Do I know what the AI is missing?”
 Can I figure out a way to teach the AI what I know?
 Can I create or discover this information and add it to the collective knowledge which others can access via AI?

-Think about all the content AI can create – blogs, emails, texts, scripts, code, images, etc. Where does the true value in that content lies?
+Think about all the content AI can create – blogs, emails, texts, scripts, code, images, etc. Where does the true value in that content lie?
 Where’s the big money?
 I propose 2 differences between human and AI content that carry true value.

 We will build stories that don’t sound like “I computed this.”